 Lizard Peninsula · TR12

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Manaccan, that work is shaped by the place itself — Manaccan is an AONB Helford-side village with a substantial Norman church (with a fig tree growing from its tower) and one of the most peaceful Conservation Areas in Cornwall, with a building stock that leans toward traditional cob and granite cottages and Victorian rectory-style houses.
+On a Manaccan site, the brief always meets the place — Manaccan is an AONB Helford-side village with a substantial Norman church (with a fig tree growing from its tower) and one of the most peaceful Conservation Areas in Cornwall, with a building stock that leans toward traditional cob and granite cottages and modern AONB-sensitive infill.

 Local context